 Every mortgage application you make leaves a record on your credit report and lowers your credit score by a few points, which can make other lenders less likely to approve you for a loan.

 Instead, compare mortgages online and use a mortgage calculator to work out how much you are likely to be able to borrow.
-Or ask a mortgage broker to help you find the best mortgage for you.
+Or get mortgage advice for first time buyers from a mortgage broker.
+They can help you find the best mortgage for you.